blockchainsllc/in3-docs/docs/spec.md

 * creates the registryId

 #### adminRemoveNodeFromRegistry
-Removes an in3-node from the nodelist
+Removes an in3-node from the nodeList

 **Development notice:**
 * only callable by the NodeRegistryLogic-contract